 All candidates for a U.S. Coast Guard unlimited license as a Third Mate or Third Assistant Engineer are required to be members of the Regiment of Midshipmen.
 The majors leading to an unlimited license, and thus requiring regimental participation, are Marine Transportation Operations, Marine Systems Engineering (License Track), Marine Engineering Technology, and Marine Engineering Operations.
-Marine Systems Engineering (Non-License Track) requires first-year students to participate in the Regiment, including the first-year cruise.
-For all other majors, membership in the Regiment is an optional but valuable experience that can help students to build job-related skills regardless of career path.
+Starting in the Fall of 2008, Marine Systems Engineering (Non-License Track) requires first-year students to participate in the Regiment including the first-year cruise.
+For all other majors, membership in the Regiment is optional but still a valuable experience that can help students find employment regardless of career path.

-Although modeled after Navy and Coast Guard traditions, the purpose of the Regiment is not to produce military officers, but to provide leadership and management training for students desiring careers in the U.S. Merchant Marine and in science, engineering, and business.
-The Regiment does this by providing a structured training environment where students develop time management skills and self-confidence, enhance their personal value system, and are instilled with the Regiment's core values of honor, loyalty, and devotion to duty.
+Although modeled after Navy and Coast Guard traditions, the purpose of the Regiment is not to produce military officers but to provide leadership and management training for students desiring careers in the U.S. Merchant Marine and also in science, engineering, and business.
+The Regiment does this by providing a structured training environment where students develop time management skills, self-confidence, enhance their personal value system, and instilling the Regiment's core values of Honor, Loyalty, and Devotion to Duty.
 Applicants for a U.S. Coast Guard unlimited license must meet the requirements governing physical condition, citizenship, and prior preparation, as outlined in the Admissions section.

-The Regiment is a leadership program with a disciplined lifestyle designed to positively affect all aspects of a student's life at Maine Maritime Academy.
-Members wear military style uniforms, learn professional courtesies, and become familiar with shipboard life within a few days of reporting for first-year orientation.
+The Regiment is a leadership program with a disciplined lifestyle that is designed to positively affect all aspects of a student's life at Maine Maritime Academy.
+Members wear military style uniforms, learn professional courtesies, and become familiar with shipboard life within a few days after reporting for first-year orientation.
 This rigorous lifestyle is challenging and rewarding; in particular, while learning how to follow in order to better lead, the student makes new lifelong friends.
 Over the four years, midshipmen are given more and more responsibility until, as seniors, they become the regimental leadership.

 During the academic year, studies receive first priority.
 Midshipmen have ample time for personal study and research, as well as time to engage in recreational activities, such as varsity sports, after class.
 Weekends are usually free, unless the student is assigned to a watch or a maintenance responsibility aboard the training ship.
-Immediately following the first- and third-year spring terms, midshipmen in the license programs participate in a 60-day training cruise\ aboard the training ship, State of Maine.
-These are exciting times as the students cruise the Caribbean or European waters, making several ports of call while receiving hands-on training in all aspects of ship operation.
-During the summer following the sophomore year, midshipmen in these programs are assigned to merchant vessels as cadets\ to further familiarize them with shipboard procedures.
+Immediately following the first- and third-year spring terms, midshipmen participate in a 60-day training cruise aboard the Training Ship.
+State of Maine.
+During the summer following the sophomore year, midshipmen are assigned to merchant vessels as cadets to further familiarize them with shipboard procedures.
+These are exciting times as the students cruise the Caribbean or Europe, making several ports of call while receiving hands-on training in all aspects of ship operation.